3.5.3 |

 strive for interpersonal equality, unless inequality serves the

-another neutral end may be well-being in a neutral sense but
+The other neutral end may be well-being in a neutral sense but also

 It may be that it is reasonable not to distribute equal shares